Parent Resources

 • Encourage your student to practice.
 Younger students may require supervision and guidance as they practice.

 • Be sure to give praise!
-For students accustomed to in-person lessons, a sudden switch to online lessons can be stressful and confusing—especially with all sense of normalcy lost during the recent pandemic.
+For students accustomed to in-person lessons, a sudden switch to online lessons can be stressful and confusing.
 Compliment your student on their effort, resilience, and willingness to try new things.

 For more resources on piano lessons during the COVID-19 pandemic, see these tips published by The Frances Clark Center and Piano Magazine.